stocchi/speedrun-notes/blue/cea/README.md

 ### Route 2

 Manipulate a **Pidgey** encounter & catch with `nopal(ab)` and the path shown.
-This Pidgey will always have HP that works for Brock Through Walls and will always catch, so a random Pidgey is not a viable alternative.
+This Pidgey will always have HP that works for Brock Through Walls and will always catch, so a random Pidgey is not a viable alternative. extended with npcs DU,rl,ud

 ### Viridian Forest

 If you still need a Caterpie, use the [Non-extended Caterpie Manip](#rng-manipulations) inside the forest.

 Pick up the Antidote.